AbductiveLearning/ABLkit/docs/Examples/HWF.rst

 Building the Reasoning Part
 ---------------------------

-In the reasoning part, we first build a knowledge base which contain information on how to perform addition operations.
+In the reasoning part, we first build a knowledge base which contains information on how to compute a formula.
 We build it by creating a subclass of ``KBBase``.
 In the derived subclass, we initialize the ``pseudo_label_list`` parameter specifying list of possible pseudo-labels, and override the ``logic_forward`` function